10 Great Hostels on the South Island

 Check Oamaru Backpackers out!

 What about staying on a boat for a change?
-The most surprising entry in our most unique backpackers hostels in New Zealand list has to be Aquapackers, a boat hostel anchoring near the golden sand beaches of the Abel Tasman National Park.
+The most surprising entry in our most unique backpacker hostels in New Zealand list has to be Aquapackers, a boat hostel anchoring near the golden sand beaches of the Abel Tasman National Park.
 Spaces are heavily limited so book early.
 Plus, see more 6 Best Backpacker Hostels in Abel Tasman National Park.

 More Awesome hostels in New Zealand